-Since the end of the previous financial year, the Company paid a final single tier ordinary dividend of 4 sen per ordinary share, totalling RM4,208,460 in respect of the financial year ended 31 December 2014 on 18 August 2015.
+Since the end of the previous financial year, the Company paid:

+- i) a first and final tax exempt dividend of 8 sen per ordinary share, totalling RM8,416,360 in respect of the financial year ended 31 December 2013 on 8 August 2014; and - ii) an interim tax exempt dividend of 3 sen per ordinary share, totalling RM3,156,345 in respect of the financial year ended 31 December 2014 on 18 November 2014.

-A final single tier dividend of 9 sen per ordinary share in respect of the financial year ended 31 December 2015 has been recommended by the Directors, subject to the approval of the shareholders at the forthcoming Annual General Meeting.
+A final single tier dividend of 4 sen per ordinary share in respect of the financial year ended 31 December 2014 has been approved by the Directors, subject to the approval of the shareholders at the forthcoming Annual General Meeting.